quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: A variable-length integer indicating the stream which is flow control blocked.
+: A variable-length integer indicating the stream which is blocked due to flow control.

 Maximum Stream Data: